barumau/pandunia/france/pandunia-france.md

 an din ja - infidèle (incroyant)
 an memo - oublier
 an nam - antonyme
-an sexe li - asexué
+an sekse li - asexué
 an sona - insomnie
 anda - oeuf
 Andes - Andes